 Only Use Seasoned Wood

 To start a warm fire, make sure you supply it only with seasoned wood—logs that have been dried out for at least one year.
 Wet wood that’s been exposed to environmental factors can make bad fuel and cause smoky fires.
-When building a fire, you should make sure you’re putting logs in close proximity to one another; a large grate that result in spaced-out arrangement will be a poor source of heat.
+When building a fire, you should make sure you’re putting logs in close proximity to one another; a large grate that results in a spaced-out arrangement will be a poor source of heat.

 Don’t Hang Things